Dessert: Ukraine and Russia

 In Ukraine and Russia, breakfast foods such as nalysnyky or blintz or oladi (pancake), and syrniki are served with honey and jam as desserts.

+The Netherlands

 In the Netherlands vla is a popular dessert.
 It is a custard-like dessert that is served cold.
 Popular flavours are: vanilla, chocolate, caramel, and several fruit flavours.
 There is also hopjesvla which is flavoured like a Hopje, a Dutch coffee and caramel sweet.

 France

 Early use of the term

 The word dessert as a culinary term appears as early as 1393 in the Ménagier de Paris, where "desserte" is included in three of the twenty-nine menus.
 The desserte comes near the end of the meal, but before the issue (departure) of hypocras and wafers, included in ten of the menus; and before the boute-hors (sendoff) of wines and spices, included in four of the menus.
 The desserte was the last cooked course of the meal, but the boute-hors was the true final course of the meal.

 In the later printed book Petit traicté auquel verrez la maniere de faire cuisine (c.
 1536), more widely known from the edition titled Livre fort excellent de cuisine (1542), the menus at the end of the book present the meal in four stages : the entree de table (entrance to the table), potaiges (foods boiled or simmered "in pots"), services de rost (meat or fowl "roasted" in dry heat), and issue de table (departure from the table).
 The issue de table includes fruit, nuts, pastries, jellies, cheese, and cream.
 The menus do not mention "dessert".